 Each level includes 2 bookbinding units and a design unit that is common across all craft disciplines.
 Each Unit requires a minimum 30 hours tuition plus independent research, practice and preparation of the required materials for submission for assessment.
 The basic process is:-

-Design Unit FREE
+Design Unit: FREE

-Students who wish to gain a C&G qualification have 2 years from the date of registration to complete their work for submission.
+Students have 2 years from the date of registration to complete their work for submission.

 Experienced binders who are already proficient in the skils and techniques described in each unit and therefore do not feel they need the tuition but would still like to gain C&G qualification and want to know how to go about this please contact email@example.com to explore the options available.

 This Unit is available as a self paced on-line course.
 Learn how to apply the design elements of colour theory, mark making, shape & form, texture & pattern and the design principles of contrast, proportion, balance and composition to their craft.
 Students will begin a design portfolio which will be enhanced and developed throughout the other courses.
 Students can complete the design unit at any time whilst working towards Level 1 & 2.
 Their design portfolio will be expanded during Level 2.
 Click here for a link to access the course.